noghartt/blog/src/content/blog/iterate-over-your-feedback-loop.md

 feedback loop, and every action can produce a feedback on the system or another system.

+A feedback loop is the source of a side-effect that impacts in some change around an aspect of your system.
+The output of the system can generate a positive or a negative response, this is the feedback of your action.
+Giving that response, you can use it against your system as the new input, then you validate the new hypothesis and iterate over them.
+This is what we call the feedback loop.

 Thinking that everything that you do is a part of a system, it will help you to identify a set of feedback loops around your actions.
 But, why is important to have this conscioussness around what you're doing?